alanbchristie/cylc-docker/README.md

 and `check-software`).

 ## Building the image
-You can use `docker` or `docker-compose` to build the image.
+You should find an image on Docker Hub or you can use `docker` or `docker-compose` to build the image.
 Navigate to the `cylc` directory and run: -

     docker-compose build